NSAPH-Projects/power_outage_national_cvd_hosp/project_progress_notes.md

 everything again
 - going to do percentile based estimates today.

+- is there any way that we can use the emergency code to distinguish between visits for hypertension that are emergencies vs everyone has hypertension?

 Oct 9th evening:
 I finished doing missingness by hour and plotted power outage frequency in a bunch of different ways.